Jorge Rafael Videla: Later life and death

 On 17 May 2013, Videla was reported as having died of natural causes in his sleep while serving his sentence at a Marcos Paz prison.
 An autopsy revealed he died from multiple fractures and internal hemorrhaging caused by having slipped in a prison shower on 12 May.
 According to a 2009 ruling by the military, he (and others convicted of human rights violations) were not eligible for a military funeral.
 A private ceremony was held by his family.

-Human rights organizations throughout the political compass denounced Videla, saying that he died without admitting that he was aware of the disappeared persons and kidnapped children.
-None of the tried ex-officers has provided details about the fate of those missing.
+Human rights organizations across the political spectrum denounced Videla, saying he died without admitting he was aware of the disappeared persons and kidnapped children.
+None of the tried ex-officers has provided details about the fate of the missing.
 Videla appeared mostly unrepentant for the actions against those whom he deemed terrorist subversives.

 Several Argentine politicians commented on his death.
 Deputy Ricardo Gil Lavedra of the Radical Civic Union said that Videla will be remembered as a dictator, while Hermes Binner expressed condolences to the victims of his government.
 Hernán Lombardi, Minister of Culture of Buenos Aires city, praised Argentine democracy for having tried and sentenced the dictator.
 Ricardo Alfonsín said it was good that Videla had died in prison.
 Adolfo Pérez Esquivel, Argentine recipient of the 1980 Nobel Peace Prize, said, "The death of Videla should not delight anybody, we have to keep working for a better society, more just, more humane, so that all that horror never happens again".

 Cabinet Chief Juan Manuel Abal Medina said that he was glad that, "Videla died prosecuted, sentenced and imprisoned in a common cell, repudiated by the Argentine people".
 At the time of Videla's death he was one of two surviving dictators of Argentina.
 The last surviving president from the dictatorship, Reynaldo Bignone, died on 7 March 2018.

-Videla remained a Roman Catholic till the end of his life.
+Videla remained a Roman Catholic until the end of his life.